What is your goal or expectation for the HVAC system?

 • How Dirty is the air in your home?

-• Bacteria, Viruses, mold and mildew spores, VOCs, odors, and the like are all things we have in our homes at various times
+• Bacteria, Viruses, mold and mildew spores, VOCs, odors, and the like are all things we have in our homes and offices at various times

 • We spend over half our life indoors